Throughout the churchyards of Scotland, and occasionally England, lie a number of unique reminders of body snatching history.

 Iron cages or frames that have been placed over seemingly random graves all differing in design, and size yet all adding their own unique character to the churchyard and giving a reminder of a darker side to Britain’s history.

 Correctly known as mortsafes, these iron cages or frames would have been placed over recently dug graves to protect the inhabitants from being stolen by body snatchers.
-Dating from about 1819/1820 they were often crafted into the shape of a coffin and varied in design; they either clamped around the coffin like a cage or they were a solid sheaf of iron which was lowered over the wooden coffin as a barrier.
+Dating from around 1816, they were often crafted into the shape of a coffin and varied in design; clamped around the coffin like a cage working as a solid sheaf of iron lowered over the coffin as a barrier.

 Anti body snatching prevention had already been thought of by the time the mortsafe developed, although this was rather rudimentary and the need for cadavers for the anatomy schools was forever constant and body snatchers could be relentless.